SamRaposo/SamRaposo/README.md

 ## Setup Instructions
 1. Clone the repository to your local machine.
-2. Install the required dependencies by running "pip install -r requirements.txt"
+2. Install the dependencies by running "pip install -r requirements.txt"
 3. Run the "gui.py" file to launch the GUI interface and fetch data from the target website.

 ## Usage Instructions